 - Milestones: What is your roadmap to test and start your business?

 - Team: What are the key roles that you need in your business to be successful?

-- Partners & Resources: Do you need to work with other businesses to make your business work?
+- Partners & Key Resources: Do you need to work with other businesses to make your business work?

-The Lean Plan helps distill business strategy into one page and forces entrepreneurs to think about the most important aspects of their business.
+The Lean Plan helps distill business strategy into one page and forces entrepreneurs to think about the most important aspects of their business—including basic financials.
 Without these core planning components in place, success will often be harder to find.

 Download a Lean Plan Template—an alternative to the Business Model Canvas

 You can download the Lean Plan template here for free.
 Project it on a whiteboard and fill it in, or just print it out and work on it from there.
 You can also use sticky notes to add your ideas instead of filling them in just with a pen or pencil.
 Or check out LivePlan’s Pitch feature.
 It really is the fastest way to get started.
 Plus, you can share a private link to it with key stakeholders, or export it to PowerPoint for presentations to investors or other stakeholders.

 How to use the Lean Plan Template

 The first time you use the Lean Plan Template, I encourage you to move through it quickly.
 Try and finish your first draft in under 30 minutes.
 Write bullet points instead of sentences.
 Then take a step back and see if it makes sense.
-Share your Lean Plan with partners, friends, and family and see if it makes sense to them.
+Share your Lean Plan with key partners, friends, and family and see if it makes sense to them.
 If you need to make changes, it’s fast and easy since you’re just editing a single page.

-When you’ve completed your Lean Plan, you’ve got the beginnings of your business plan.
+When you’ve completed your Lean Plan, you’ve got building blocks for your business plan.